Subscribe to updates

 Open Council Network is an independent organisation.
 We report on Bexley and are not the council.
 About us

-Budget Monitoring and Medium-Term Financial Strategy
+Budget Monitoring and Medium Term Financial Strategy

-A further report providing an updated update on the Council's Medium Term Finance Strategy is scheduled to be presented to the Public Cabinet on 22 February 2024.
+A further report on the Medium Term Financial Strategy is scheduled for Public Cabinet on 22 February 2024.

 Attendees